Azure/Azure-Proactive-Resiliency-Library/docs/content/services/specialized-workloads/azure-vmware-solution/_index.md

 **Recommendation/Guidance**

-Ensure that two external identity sources are configured for NSX-T and vCenter.
-The VMware vCenter and NSX-T Manager use identity sources to enable authentication using external identities.
+Ensure that two external identity sources are configured for NSX and vCenter Server.
+The VMware vCenter Server and NSX Manager use identity sources to enable authentication using external identities.
 These sources can be temporarily unavailable during maintenance times.
 Having two sources ensures that administrators can continue to log in to the control surfaces when one source becomes unavailable.

 **Resources**